gravitational/teleport/docs/4.1/cli-docs.md

 ### Arguments

-* `<cluster>` - the name of the cluster, can be `nodename` of the auth server or

-  a hostname <!--TODO: Confirm this-->
+* `<cluster>` - the name of the cluster, can be `nodename` of the auth server or a hostname. <!--TODO: Confirm this-->

 ### Flags